Yetangitu/bs/README.md

 ## OUTPUT

-All API responses are in compact json format.
-To make this a bit more human readable the output can be piped through jq:
+All API responses are in compact _json_ format.
+To make this a bit more human readable the output can be piped through _jq_:

-    `bs books list|jq '.'`
+    bs books list|jq '.'

 ## EXAMPLES

 List available books

-    `bs books list`
+    bs books list

 Again, this time 500 results, start at offset #1000

-    `bs books list -c 500 -o 1000`
+    bs books list -c 500 -o 1000

 Show details for page with id 12345

-    `bs pages read -i 12345`
+    bs pages read -i 12345

 Create a book with title "Book of Books" and description "A book about books" with a cover image of a Pozzebok and two tags